Super-refined, comfy, smooth and safe. Good bundled charging and payment apps

-If you've ever been in one of Mercedes many SUVs, the EQC will feel very like them, except with silent electric power.
+If you've ever been in one of Mercedes' many SUVs, the EQC will feel very much like them, except with silent electric power.
 Because that's what it is.
-For its first mainstream EV, Mercedes hasn't reinvented the car.
-It has simply electrified a car.
+For its first mainstream EV, Mercedes didn’t reinvent the car.
+It simply electrified a car.
 Specifically, the GLC.

 Take out the combustion engine, exhaust and fuel tank, and the transmission.
 Insert two drive motors, one in front and one behind, and an underfloor battery.
-That's the basic concept anyway, but of course thousands of details have changed, and there's a new visual skin for the exterior and interior.
+That's the basic concept anyway (and one it has steered clear of since with bespoke creations like the EQE SUV), but of course thousands of details have changed, and there's a new ever-so-slightly futuristic visual skin for the exterior and interior of the EQC.

 So how different is it to the GLC?

-Among the first wave of posh electric crossovers, it's quite small.
+It's also quite small compared to its immediate competition.
 The Jaguar I-Pace is similar in footprint but has a significantly longer wheelbase to improve cabin room.
-The Audi e-tron is bigger, and the Tesla Model X far bigger.
+The original Audi e-tron is bigger, and the (now left-hand drive only) Tesla Model X far bigger.
 And yet the Mercedes is the heaviest of the lot, at two-and-a-half tonnes.

 That doesn't sound like a good thing.

 Here's why.
 The EQC has the same suspension and most of the underbody as the GLC.
 To make sure it behaves in the same protective way in a crash, it even has steel-tube replicas of the combustion car's engine block and gearbox housing, except here they mostly enclose fresh air rather than pistons and gears.
 So you don't get the airy cabin or flat floor of a Tesla or Jaguar.